Opioid Addiction

 People with opioid addiction often have trouble quitting on their own.
 They may need professional help to overcome their addiction.

 If you or someone you know is struggling with opioid addiction, it’s important to get help as soon as possible.
-There are a number of treatment options available, and the sooner you seek help, the better your chances are of recovering from this addiction.
+There are a number of opioid addiction treatment options available, and the sooner you seek help, the better your chances are of recovering from this addiction.

 Some common treatments for opioid addiction include: